garlandxie/ECOEVO_env_filt/README.md

   - [ProcessingScripts](scripts/processing_scripts): The commands in these scripts transform Input Data Files into Analysis Data Files
   - [DataAppendixScripts](scripts/data_appendix_scripts): The commands in theses scripts produce the figures, tables, and descriptive statistics in the Data Appendix
   - [AnalysisScripts](scripts/analysis_scripts): The commands in these scripts generate main results in the manuscript

-- Document: contains the master script that reproduces the Results of your project by executing all the other scripts, in the correct order
+  - [MasterScript](scripts): contains the master script that reproduces the Results of your project by executing all the other scripts, in the correct order

 - Output
   -  [DataAppendixOutput](output/data_appendix_output): contains files with figures, tables and other output presented in the Data Appendix